 Further, as noted above, due to the sensitivity of the procurement process and the need to sustain public confidence in it, the Ethics Commission also opines concerning whether there may be an appearance of impropriety in a given situation that would justify the removal of a member of an appointed selection committee.
 See Miami-Dade County Code § 2-1067; Ethics Commission Rule of Procedure § 2.1(b).
-Here, because Mr. Rotunno has no close personal relationships with any of the owners or employees of the respondents and their subconsultants, and because his professional interactions with some of the respondents and their subconsultants is limited to past projects that did not involve any contractual or other business relationship, his past interactions would not give rise to any appearance of impropriety related to his service on this Selection Committee.
+Here, because Mr. Rotunno has no close personal relationships with any of the owners or employees of the respondents and their subconsultants there would be no appearance of impropriety related to his service on this Selection Committee.
 See INQ 22-147; cf. INQ 21-126.